-WVCHIP requires that certain services and/or items be reviewed in advance of service to determine whether they are medically necessary and being provided in the most appropriate setting by an enrolled provider.
+WVCHIP requires that certain services and/or items be reviewed in advance of service and payment to determine whether they are medically necessary and being provided in the most appropriate setting by an enrolled provider.
+Providers will continue to contact KEPRO and or Rational Drug Therapy for FFS members.
+Providers should contact the MCO reflected on the member's ID card.